ayansheikh6600/GIAC-Students/1st Class/Today's-Topic.md

 1. Selectors & Units
-=> Discuss in Class with the help of given image
+=> Discuss in Class with the help of given image   //cover

 2. What is CSS :
 => CSS (CasCading Style Sheets) is a language used to describe the presentation of document written in HTML or XML.
-CSS defines how elements should be rendered on screen , on the paper or in other media.
+CSS defines how elements should be rendered on screen , on the paper or in other media. // cover

 3. Types Of CSS:
 => You can use CSS in three ways : Inline CSS, Internal CSS, External CSS